With legal reforms, China wants less interfering in cases, fewer death penalty crimes

 The changes to the death penalty crimes are not expected to significantly reduce the number of executions in China, said Fu Hualing, a professor of China’s criminal justice system at the University of Hong Kong.

-The legal reforms reflect a desire by Zhou Qiang, who took over as head of the Supreme People’s Court a year ago, to handle cases more professionally, and tackle wrongful convictions, scholars said.
+The legal reforms reflect a desire by Zhou Qiang, who took over as head of the Supreme People’s Court a year ago, to handle cases in a more professional way, and tackle wrongful convictions, scholars said.
 But whether his reform efforts can move China forward to a country that is ruled by law is still an open question.

 “Zhou Qiang seems a serious political character, he’s not only well connected, he’s legally sophisticated,” said Jerome Cohen, an expert on Chinese law at New York University.
 “But he’s not all-powerful, and whatever he says doesn’t necessarily take place at the local level.
 This is a continuing struggle.”